Amazon to buy Whole Foods for $13.7 billion

 Whole Foods, meanwhile, has been looking for a buyer ever since activist investor Jana Partners LLC purchased a stake in April and began pushing for a sale.

 The organic-foods pioneer, founded in 1980, is currently experiencing its biggest sales slump in a decade.
-The chain has experienced six straight quarters of declining sales, and was forced to shut down storefronts for the first time since 2008 in February.
+The chain has experienced six straight quarters of declining sales, and was forced to shut down storefronts in February for the first time since 2008.

 Analysts say Whole Foods faces a tough challenge: driving down prices while maintaining their status as a niche, high-end brand.